MaikuB/flutter_appauth/flutter_appauth/README.md

 With an ephemeral session there will be no warning like `"app_name" Wants to Use "domain_name" to Sign In` on iOS.

-The option `preferEphemeralSession = true` must only be used for the end session call, if it is also used for the sign in call.
+The option `preferEphemeralSession = true` must only be used for the end session call if it is also used for the sign in call.
-Otherwise there will be still an active login session in the browser.
+Otherwise, there will be still an active login session in the browser.

 ## Android setup